Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual

-This approximate scaling relation appears in Figs ...?
+This approximate scaling relation appears in Figs. \ref{fig:6rung-cdf}-\ref{fig:10rung-pair} where the states with the largest probabilities can be individually paired after the readout correction.
 As the factor is approximately the same for all large enough probabilities, and since the filtering requires to renormalize the probabilities, we see that a common factor for all the high probabilities is absorbed in the renormalization and plays no role in this limit.